 “The journey not the arrival matters.” – T. S. Eliot

 Said no one stuck in a smelly plane, or trapped in the airport, ever.
+Also: choose a better destination next time.

 “A wise traveler never despises his own country.” – Carlo Goldoni